 I love to laugh.
-That's me laughing over on the right.
+That's me (in the photo above) laughing.
 Whenever I'm feeling down, I just start smiling.
 There is no way you can feel bad, sad or depressed if you force yourself to smile.
 Try it!
 Yeah, right now.
+(Something I learned from Tony Robbins.)
 Doesn’t that feel great?

 Drs.
 Gael Crystal & Patrick Flanagan authors of the article entitled “Laughter - Still the Best Medicine” says that laughter, “is a form of internal jogging that exercises the body and stimulates the release of beneficial brain neurotransmitters and hormones.
 Positive outlook and laughter is actually good for our health!”